For audience members

 There’s also summer residence accommodation at St Mary’s University (less than a km away from the Workshop location at Dal)

-The workshop fee itself will be $1800 Canadian (with US$ accepted at par) for all roles, unless otherwise stated.
+The workshop fee itself will be $1975 Canadian for all roles, unless otherwise stated.
 In addition to the fee, you’ll need to get to Halifax (which is served by an excellent international airport and a well-maintained system of highways), find a place to stay here for the four weeks of the workshop, and pay for your food and entertainment.

 HSOF offers a variety of scholarships and bursaries each year.
 These are given based both on financial need and merit.
 After submitting an application, a link and password are provided to HSOF’s financial aid form, which should be filled in if there is an expectation of financial need.
 EVERYONE who expects to need financial aid should fill out the form at the time of their application.
 Failure to apply prior to your audition date will exempt you from consideration for a scholarship (note: special exemptions may be made in specific cases involving extenuating circumstances such as the sudden loss of a supporting family member, loss of job, etc).